Average reach is down 34% in 2025. Feeds are crowded, and the bar for relevance is higher.

 3. First Hour Engagement

-Posts that get likes, comments, and shares during this time can see up to a 15% reach increase
+Posts that get likes, comments, and shares during this time can see up to a increase in reach.

 Engaging with your audience soon after posting can improve visibility, as LinkedIn’s algorithm rewards quick interactions.